Combatting the Climate Crisis

 Creating a new Federal Clean Energy Standard

-As a senior member of the House Energy and Commerce Committee, Rep. DeGette recently introduced legislation to create a federal clean-energy standard that would require U.S. power companies to take steps to eliminate their carbon emissions to help stave off the worst effects of the climate crisis.
+As a senior member of the House Energy and Commerce Committee, Rep. DeGette has authored legislation to create the first-ever federal clean-energy standard that would require U.S. power companies to eliminate their carbon emissions to help stave off the worst effects of the climate crisis.

-By creating a new federal clean energy standard, the Clean Energy Innovation and Deployment Act (CEIDA) would require U.S. power companies to fully eliminate their net carbon emissions as early as 2037.
-It would also provide strong financial incentives for power companies that are prepared to convert to zero-emission facilities now, to do so immediately.
+By creating a new federal clean-energy standard, DeGette’s legislation – known as the Clean Energy Innovation and Deployment Act (CEIDA) – would require U.S. power companies to eliminate all of their net carbon emissions as early as 2037.
+And it would provide power companies that are already prepared to convert their plants to zero-emission facilities strong financial incentives to do so immediately.

 Click here to see what organizations and companies are saying about the legislation.